-- 5 long as waters with T <Tmd are heated from above.
-Finally, if a certain water column is taken separately from the others, it should mix over the entire depth at the Tmd (feature known as a "spring overturning" in lakes) and transfer to direct summer stratification, with the warmest waters on the top.
-Analysis of general hydro-physical conditions in the Baltic shows the following situation. - 10 In deep part, where in winter the total depth of the inversely stratified layer is about 40 m (Bornholm deep) and 60 m (Gotland deep), the observed period of 1-2 months in spring is not enough to heat waters up to the Tmd.
-Indeed, the heat required to heat a 60 m thick water column with unit cross-section from 0°C (see Fig. 2) to Tmd~2.5°C (for salinity 7 psu) is $F = C_p \cdot \rho \cdot D \cdot \Delta T \sim 4200 \cdot 1000 \cdot 60 \cdot 2.5 = 6.3 \cdot 10^8$ Joule m-2.
-This is about - four times the heating from the beginning of March to the end of April (crossing the Tmd by surface water in the central Baltic, (HH92)).
-Note, that both the mean-annual data (HH92) and the instant profiles (Figs. 2 and 10) show that in April, May, June, and some years in July, the surface is heated above the Tmd, whilst below this warm layer there is remnants of waters with temperature below the Tmd.
-As discussed above, such - 20 profile cannot be formed by local heating from the surface.
+0°C (see Fig. 2) to Tmd~2.5°C (for salinity 7 psu) is $F = C_p \times \rho \times D \times \Delta T \sim 4200 \times 1000 \times 60 \times 2.5 = 6.3 \times 10^8$ Joule m^{-2} .
+This is about four times the heating from the beginning of March to the end of April (crossing the Tmd by surface water in the central Baltic; HH92; SEBS2008).
+Note, that both the mean-annual data (HH92; SEBS2008) and the instant profiles (Figs. 2 and 10) show that in April, May, June, and some years in July, the surface is heated above the Tmd, whilst below this warm layer there is remnants of waters with temperature below the Tmd.
+As discussed above, such profile cannot be formed by local heating from the surface.
 Thus, the rapidly heated water should be advected from shallows (Fig. 11).
 This advected warm water covers the colder layer, isolating it from the solar heating.
 From this time on, the isolated cold water patch becomes the CIL.

-In order to illustrate the structure of water-exchande, we present here a numerical simulation result (Fig. 11).
-The flow in an initially homogeneous (at 0 C) fresh basin is simulated by the 3-dimensional baroclinic MIKE3-Flow model (DHI Water and Environment) using the non-hydrostatic engine (for more detail, see Chubarenko and Palij, 2006).
-The model basin of horizontal dimensions of 80×20 grid points (rectangular mesh 50 m×50 m) had 2.5 km-long (50 meshes) bottom slope of 0.02 and the depth of 50 layers (1 m each).
-External forcing was homogeneous over the surface, with air temperature of 10°C, modulated by diurnal variations of spring-time solar radiation typical at mid latitudes.
+In order to illustrate the structure of water-exchange, we present here a numerical simulation result (Fig. 11).
+The flow in an initially homogeneous (at $0\,^{\circ}$ C) fresh basin is simulated by the 3-dimensional baroclinic MIKE3-Flow model (DHI Water and Environment) using the non-hydrostatic engine (for more detail, see Chubarenko and Palij, 2006).
+The model basin of horizontal dimensions of 80×20 grid points (rectangular mesh $50\,\mathrm{m}\times50\,\mathrm{m}$) had $2.5\,\mathrm{km}$ -long (50 meshes) bottom slope of 0.02 and the depth of 50 layers (1 m each).
+External forcing was homogeneous over the surface, with air temperature of $10\,^{\circ}\mathrm{C}$, modulated by diurnal variations of spring-time solar radiation typical at mid latitudes.
 Wind forcing was excluded.

-- 5 On the picture, a numerical instant is shown when the upper layer temperature is above the Tmd, whilst that in the deeper layer is below it, typical of the Baltic in May (see temperature profile in Gotland basin at Fig. 12).
+On the picture, a numerical instant is shown when the upper layer temperature is above the Tmd, whilst that in the deeper layer is below it, typical of the Baltic in May (see temperature profile in Gotland basin at Fig. 12).
 The shallow coastal region is vertically stably stratified and the vertical motions are suppressed.
-Over the rest of the slope, the water is still below the Tmd, thus, experiencing vertical convective mixing - 10 due to negative buoyancy flux either directly from the atmosphere or from the warmer advected water.
+Over the rest of the slope, the water is still below the Tmd, thus, experiencing vertical convective mixing due to negative buoyancy flux either directly from the atmosphere or from the warmer advected water.
 The vertical mixing persists until Tmd is reached, and the horizontal exchange continues until at least some of this water (with T < Tmd) is still in the region with sloping boundary.
-Important for further evolution of the CIL is that the warm surface jet, resulting from the horizontal pressure gradient in upper layers, does not change the mixing regime of the water body below it, and vertical convection continues until the - waters are completely heated above the Tmd.
+Important for further evolution of the CIL is that the warm surface jet, resulting from the horizontal pressure gradient in upper layers, does not change the mixing regime of the water body below it, and vertical convection continues until the waters are completely heated above the Tmd.

-Advection of warm water from shallows in lakes is often accompanied with the formation of the front (the thermal bar, see, for example, Mortimer, 1971; Shimaraev, 1994, 2008).
-In the open Baltic sea area, such fronts were not observed (L. Umlauf, personal communication).
-The reason may be the same as with "classical cascading": wind
+Advection of warm water from shallows in lakes is often accompanied with the formation of the front (the thermal bar, see, for example, Mortimer, 1971; Shimaraev, 1994; CD2008).
+In the open Baltic sea area, such fronts were not observed (Lars Umlauf, personal communication, 2008).

-20 communication).
 The reason may be the same as with "classical cascading": wind action and other currents in marine environment are much stronger, than in lakes, so that the thermal bar front cannot be formed in its common shape.
 However, the result of such horizontal advection is quite clear (Figs. 2 and 10).

-4 Summer-time evolution: intra-layer convection
+4 Summer-time evolution: intralayer convection